vitaliyarkhanhelski/interview-tool/README.md

-# 🎤 AI Interview Practice Tool
+# ☁️ Salesforce Interview Practice Tool

-Perfect your interview skills with an AI-powered HR interviewer!
+Perfect your Salesforce interview skills with an AI-powered HR interviewer!
 Get personalized interview questions and receive detailed feedback on your performance - all powered by Google Gemini 2.5 Flash.

 ## ✨ What Can You Do?

-- 🎯 **Practice Real Interviews** - Simulate interviews for your dream job
+- 🎯 **Practice Real Salesforce Interviews** - Simulate interviews for your dream Salesforce job
-- 💼 **Choose Your Role** - Data Scientist, Data Engineer, ML Engineer, BI Analyst, or Financial Analyst
+- 💼 **Choose Your Role** - Developer, Architect, Business Analyst, QA Engineer, Admin, Consultant, and more
-- 🏢 **Pick Your Company** - Amazon, Meta, Udemy, LinkedIn, Spotify, and more
+- 🏢 **Pick Your Company** - Salesforce, Deloitte, Accenture, PwC, Capgemini, and leading Salesforce partners
 - 🤖 **Talk to an AI Interviewer** - Get realistic interview questions based on your background
 - ⚡ **Real-Time Streaming Responses** - Watch AI responses appear word-by-word like ChatGPT
 - 📊 **Get Scored & Reviewed** - Receive a score out of 10 plus detailed feedback